 Laura Killam is an innovative nurse educator who is committed to “empowering students to learn their own way.”
 She uses creativity and technology to engage diverse learners in active and authentic learning opportunities.
 Laura strives to be an educator who students feel connected to and comfortable with – inclusive, flexible, available, approachable, supportive, empathetic, honest, trustworthy, and fair.

-She is currently focusing her PhD studies at Queen’s University on the use of Virtual Online Simulation in nursing education and advocating for educators to adopt practices consistent with Critical Caring Pedagogy and Universal Design for Learning.
+She is currently focusing her PhD studies at Queen’s University on Learner-Educator Co-Creation of Assessment in nursing education and advocating for educators to adopt practices consistent with Critical Caring Pedagogy and Universal Design for Learning.
 She is working with Dr. Marian Luctkar-Flude and the Canadian Alliance of Nurse Educators using Simulation (CAN-Sim) research interest group to improve her use of simulation and engagement in impactful research.